Layanmousa/Renewable-Energy---Forecasting/README.md

 - Cyclical Month Encoding
 - Cyclical Weekday Encoding

-These features improve forecasting while preventing target leakage.
+Rolling statistics are calculated using shifted historical observations only, ensuring that the current production value never leaks into its own predictors.

 ---

-# Data Split
+## Data Splitting Strategy

 The dataset is divided chronologically:

 - **80% Training**
-- **20% Testing**
+- **20% Future Testing**

-A random split is intentionally avoided because forecasting models should always predict future observations.
+A random split is intentionally avoided because forecasting models must always predict future observations rather than randomly shuffled samples.

 ---

-# Preprocessing
+## Data Preprocessing

-The preprocessing pipeline includes:
+A complete Scikit-learn Pipeline is used to ensure reproducibility.

 ### Numerical Features